• Skip to main content

 This Gà Xào Sả Ớt recipe is the Spicy Lemongrass Chicken recipe that everyone needs in their back pocket.
 If you want something super quick and outright sensational, you’ve found it right here!

 That’s not even the end of it!
-Take a bite into the wings to experience tumeric absorbed deeply into the juiciest, most tender chicken you can dream of.
+Take a bite into the wings to experience turmeric absorbed deeply into the juiciest, most tender chicken you can dream of.

-Have it in a noodle salad, with rice or just on its own and it will taste phenomenal!
+Have it in a noodle salad, with rice or just on its own drizzled with a spicy homemade sauce and it’ll taste phenomenal!

 Why this recipe works